chieffancypants/fast-mutex/README.md

  Set the prefix for the localStorage key when acquiring the inner lock (Y)

 - `timeout`: 5000ms
  Set the maximum time a lock can be held.
 This is necessary if the process exits prematurely while it held a lock (it was killed, crashed, the tab was closed, etc).
+Make sure whatever work you're doing takes less time than this

 - `localStorage`: window.localStorage
  Useful for testing in node (where there is no localStorage), and could also be used to replace the default localStorage with a library as long as the interface is the same.